ciaransweet/pretzel/README.md

 Makefile commands can be linked together, before pushing a commit/preparing to make a PR I'd recommend running:

+**`make format unit`**

-`make format unit` - This will catch little formatting errors that are annoying to find out about when waiting for CI builds.
+> This will catch little formatting errors that are annoying to find out about when waiting for CI builds.
 It will also ensure that your tests pass and there's no silly mistakes laying around!

 To fully run an integration test, an AWS deployment is required to hit, for this, I recommend running:

+**`make deploy integration destroy`**
-`make deploy integration destroy` - This will deploy the environment, run the tests then destroy it.
+> This will deploy the environment, run the tests then destroy it.
 </details>